hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/IHFC-associate-dissociate.md

 ## Acceptance Tests

 ### Positive Tests
+- Create a contract that performs the `associate` and `dissociate` functions on a fungible token and ensure that the functions can be called successfully by an EOA.
+- Create a contract that performs the `associate` and `dissociate` functions on an NFT and ensure that the functions can be called successfully by an EOA.
-- Create a contract that performs the `associate` and `dissociate` functions on a fungible token and ensure that the functions can be called successfully.
+- Create a contract that performs the `associate` and `dissociate` functions on a fungible token and ensure that the functions can be called successfully by a contract.
-- Create a contract that performs the `associate` and `dissociate` functions on an NFT and ensure that the functions can be called successfully.
+- Create a contract that performs the `associate` and `dissociate` functions on an NFT and ensure that the functions can be called successfully by a contract.
+- Ensure that the `associate` and `dissociate` functions disregards the signature when called via the token facade.

 ### Negative Tests
-- Ensure that the `associate` and `dissociate` functions fail with an invalid signature.
 - Ensure that the `associate` fails if one tries to associate beyond `tokens.maxPerAccount` on a single account
 - Ensure that the `associate` fails if one tries to associate a token to the same account twice.
 - Ensure that the `dissociate` fails if one tries to dissociate a token from an account that is not associated with the token.